 Bernhard

-"Thanks to cannabis, I have more appetite and more energy."
+"Thanks to cannabis, I have a better appetite and more energy."

-There are people who wrestle life the best - from the first moment to the last.
-Bernhard is one of those.
-Prostate cancer for 26 years, now metastatic, pain, weight loss, weakness and exhaustion.
-And yet he is not a bit tired of life: "I have two wonderful daughters with whom I would like to be with a few more years," says the 85-year-old.
+There are people who wrest the best from life – from the first moment to the last.
+Bernhard is one of them.
+Prostate cancer for 26 years, now metastasizing, pain, weight loss, weakness, and exhaustion.
+And yet he isn't the least bit weary of life: "I have two wonderful daughters with whom I would like to spend a few more years," says the 85-year-old.

-He hardly speaks of suffering, all the more of the joy: of memories of his late wife, of his holiday house in Grindelwald and his rollator, which he has had since his last rehab.
-This is easier, the built-in seat enables pleasant waiting at the supermarket checkout, a great thing that he should have acquired long ago.
+He hardly speaks of his suffering, but all the more of his joy: of memories of his deceased wife, of his holiday cottage in Grindelwald, and of his walker, which he has had since his last rehabilitation stay.
+Walking is easier now, the built-in seat makes waiting at the supermarket checkout more comfortable – a great thing he should have bought long ago.

-"If you don't want to make life difficult for yourself, you have to stay positive," says the senior.
-The awareness that life is over at some point is important.
-He just tries to accept fate and get out of everything.
-Nevertheless, he never just let things come to himself: "My parents already said: In the best possible way, assure you in order to get the best treatment in illness."
+"If you don't want to make life difficult for yourself, you have to stay positive," says the senior citizen.
+The awareness that life will eventually end is important.
+He simply tries to accept fate and make the best of everything.
+Nevertheless, he has never just let things happen: "My parents always said: Get the best possible insurance so you can receive the best treatment if you get sick."

 Cannabis as a supplement

-This open and at the same time forward -looking attitude towards life may have led Bernhard Cannabis as an alternative treatment option for his pain.
-After his diagnosis, he got advice from the best professors and trusted their assessments.
-He rejected an operation for tumor removal because it would have resulted in an artificial intestinal exit.
-He exhausted the other conventional medical treatment options.
-"No more is possible," he says, "apart from an elaborate personalized gene treatment that is too cumbersome for me today."
+This open and forward-looking attitude towards life may have led Bernhard to consider cannabis as an alternative treatment for his pain.
+After his diagnosis, he consulted with leading professors and trusted their assessments.
+He declined surgery to remove the tumor because it would have resulted in a colostomy.
+He has exhausted all other conventional medical treatment options.
+"Nothing more is possible," he says, "apart from a complex, personalized gene therapy, which is too complicated for me at my age."

-Cannabis no longer helps the once passionate golfer and tennis player.
-But he can enjoy what remains for him: "I still like to eat and drink good things."
-He prepares breakfast for himself, with the other meals the Spitex has recently been providing him.
-He used to cook, but the walking aids became too cumbersome: "Until I was finished cooking, I was so exhausted that I couldn't eat anymore."
-Whenever possible, he does all the activities necessary in everyday life.
+Cannabis no longer helps the once passionate golfer and tennis player achieve great things.
+But what he does have, he can enjoy: "I still like to eat and drink good things."
+He prepares his own breakfast, and the home care service (Spitex) has recently started providing his other meals.
+He used to enjoy cooking, but with his walking aids, it has become too cumbersome: "By the time I finished cooking, I was so exhausted that I didn't even want to eat anymore."
+He performs all necessary daily activities while seated whenever possible.

-His spirit, on the other hand, is unchanged, he likes to deal with his exciting family tree: his mother was of Jewish origin, his father, manufacturer and expropriated by the Nazis.
-Together, the couple had to rebuild the existence for the family of seven.
-"We came to boarding school so that both could work fully," says Bernhard. «They chose a very good one.
-I like to remember this time. » After graduating from high school, he completed a KV apprenticeship.
-From his studies in business administration, he remained friendships that he still maintains today.
+His mind, however, remains as sharp as ever; he enjoys delving into his fascinating family history: his mother was of Jewish descent, his father a factory owner who was dispossessed by the Nazis.
+Together, the couple had to rebuild their lives for their family of seven.
+"We went to boarding school so that both of them could work full-time," Bernhard explains.
+"They chose a very good one.
+I have fond memories of that time."
+After graduating from high school, he completed a commercial apprenticeship.
+He has maintained friendships from his business administration studies, friendships he still cherishes today.

-A highlight in his life was the encounter with his later wife in Vienna: "Love hit like a flash, after half a year we got married."
-When they settled in Switzerland, Bernhard became self -employed and built up a company with 20 employees and up to 100 home workers to produce exclusive Christmas tree decorations.
-Since his retirement in 1998, he spent a lot of time with his family, especially during sports with his wife.
-How important the family is to him becomes clear when he talks about the death of his wife. «My daughters looked after me very much in the mourning and I am.
-We survived that well. "
+A highlight of his life was meeting his future wife in Vienna: "Love struck like lightning, and we married six months later."
+When they settled in Switzerland, Bernhard became self-employed and built a business with 20 employees and up to 100 home-based workers producing exclusive Christmas tree ornaments.
+Since his retirement in 1998, he has spent a lot of time with his family, especially playing sports with his wife.
+The importance of family to him becomes clear when he speaks about his wife's death.
+"My daughters took great care of me during my grief, and I took care of them.
+We got through it well."

-His wife had wished that their ashes might be scattered at the holiday home in Grindelwald, where the family had spent beautiful times.
-So the bereaved had a small fountain and a stonement with a view of the owner north wall.
-Since his wife died in the year of her cedar wedding, i.e. in the 49th year of marriage, Bernhard also had a cedar built next to the site.
-Today he is pleased that lynxes, birds and many other animals are now visiting the small paradise.
-"Later I want to find my last rest there."
+His wife had wished for her ashes to be scattered at their holiday home in Grindelwald, where the family had spent many happy times.
+So, the bereaved had a small fountain and a stone bench built there, with a view of the Eiger North Face.
+Since his wife had passed away in the year of their cedar wedding anniversary, their 49th year of marriage, Bernhard also had a cedar tree planted next to the site.
+Today, he is pleased that lynxes, birds, and many other animals now visit this little paradise.
+"That's where I want to find my final resting place one day," he says

-In order to enjoy his life until then despite all restrictions, he is dependent on cannabis therapy.
-However, this is expensive and the insurance company rejects the coverage of costs.
-The effect that goes far beyond pain relief and appetite stipulation has been scientifically proven: “This must also be made possible.
-Therefore, with his request, he will "also approach the upper batches" in order to at least get a partial takeover.
-He advises other patients who are interested in therapy to contact the Association Medcan: "You get addresses of serious pharmacies who sell safe products."
+To enjoy his life despite all the limitations until then, he relies on cannabis therapy.
+However, this is expensive, and his insurance company refuses to cover the costs.
+He finds this incomprehensible, as the effects, which go far beyond pain relief and appetite stimulation, are scientifically proven: "Surely this should also be available to poorer people."
+Therefore, he will "approach higher-ups" with his request to secure at least partial coverage.
+He advises other patients interested in the therapy to contact the Association Medcan: "They can provide addresses of reputable pharmacies that sell safe products."

 Prostate cancer is the most common type of cancer in men in Switzerland.
-Around 7,000 men fall ill annually, usually from the age of 50.
+Around 7,000 men are diagnosed with it every year, mostly after the age of 50.
 The risk increases significantly with age.

-The most common symptoms in the early stage are often non -specific or are completely absent, which is why the tumor is often discovered late.
-Possible complaints are:
+The most common symptoms in the early stages are often nonspecific or completely absent, which is why the tumor is frequently discovered late.
+Possible symptoms include:

 - Frequent or difficult urination

-- Pain in the lower back, in the hips or in the pool (with advanced disease)
+- Pain in the lower back, hips or pelvis (in advanced stages of the disease)

 What is prostate cancer?

-Prostate cancer arises from the uncontrolled growth of cells in the prostate, a gland below the bladder, produces the seed fluid.
-Often the tumor initially grows slowly and remains limited to the prostate, which makes early diagnosis particularly important.
-In many cases, cancer can still be successfully treated at this stage.
-However, there are also aggressive forms that grow faster and beyond the prostate on neighboring fabrics or beyond the blood and lymphatic railways to other body regions, especially in the lymph nodes or bones.
-These advanced forms require more intensive therapy and can be life -threatening untreated.
-The spread of cancer is evaluated with the Gleason score and the PSA value.
-The earlier the cancer is recognized, the better the treatment options and the long -term forecast.
+Prostate cancer arises from the uncontrolled growth of cells in the prostate gland, a gland located below the bladder that produces seminal fluid.
+Often, the tumor initially grows slowly and remains confined to the prostate, making early diagnosis crucial.
+In many cases, the cancer can still be successfully treated at this stage.
+However, there are also aggressive forms that grow more rapidly and can spread beyond the prostate to adjacent tissues or, via the bloodstream and lymphatic system, to other parts of the body, particularly the lymph nodes or bones.
+These advanced forms require more intensive therapy and can be life-threatening if left untreated.
+The spread of the cancer is assessed using the Gleason score and the PSA level.
+The earlier the cancer is detected, the better the treatment options and the long-term prognosis.

 Causes and risk factors

-According to current state of research, the following factors are considered possible triggers:
+According to current research, the following factors are considered possible triggers:

 - Age: The risk increases significantly from the age of 50.

-- Genetic predisposition: Family accumulation can increase the risk.
+- Genetic predisposition: A family history of the condition can increase the risk.

-- Hormonal influences: A high testosterone level could favor growth.
+- Hormonal influences: A high testosterone level could promote growth.

-- Unexpected lifestyle: obesity, lack of exercise and nutrition with a high fat content could increase the risk.
+- Unhealthy lifestyle: Being overweight, lack of exercise and a diet high in fat could increase the risk.

 Early detection and diagnosis:

-Since prostate cancer hardly causes any symptoms in the early stages, regular preventive examinations are crucial - especially for men over 50 or with family preload.
-Diagnostics include:
+Since prostate cancer rarely causes symptoms in its early stages, regular checkups are crucial – especially for men over 50 or with a family history of the disease.
+Diagnostic procedures include:

 - PSA blood test (prostate-specific antigen)

-The diagnosis of "prostate cancer" is a shock for many men.
-Thanks to modern therapies, however, there are good chances of recovery, especially if the tumor is recognized early.
-The choice of treatment depends on the tumor stage, age and health- from active monitoring to surgery or radiation to hormone or chemotherapy.
+A prostate cancer diagnosis is a shock for many men.
+However, thanks to modern therapies, there are good chances of recovery, especially if the tumor is detected early.
+The choice of treatment depends on the tumor stage, age, and overall health – ranging from active surveillance to surgery or radiation therapy, and even hormone or chemotherapy.